RafyBhuiyan/BookMyDoc/README.md

 ##  About the Project

 **BookMyDOC** is an advanced healthcare appointment system designed to bridge the gap between patients and doctors through a seamless, intuitive web interface.
-It simplifies the process of booking consultations, accessing prescriptions, communicating with doctors, and managing health records — all from one place.
+It simplifies the process of booking consultations, accessing prescriptions from doctors, and managing health records — all from one place.

 BookMyDoc serves as a centralized medical platform for both patients and doctors.
-The project allows patients to search for nearby doctors, make appointments based on availability, communicate via live chat, and receive AI-based recommendations.
+The project allows patients to search for nearby doctors, make appointments based on availability and receive AI-based recommendations.
 Doctors can view upcoming appointments, maintain medical histories, generate digital prescriptions, and manage their schedules.

 ---
 ##  Figma Design Link